SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/csproj-tutorials.md

 ```

 > [!NOTE]
-> For the sake of consistency, we recommend you use reverse-DNS naming for your GUIDs, i.e. "com.authorname.modname`.
+> For consistency, we recommend you use reverse-DNS naming for your GUIDs, i.e. "com.authorname.modname`.

 ## Automatic DLL copying